Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: Introduction

 In recent years, a substantial amount of RL research has focused on a special type of MIOC problems called parameterized action Markov decision process (PAMDP)~\cite{masson2016reinforcement}.
-The key of PAMDP is to formulate the problem as a hierarchical structure where each discrete action is associated with a set of continuous parameters.
-Masson \textit{et al.}~\cite{masson2016reinforcement} proposed a learning framework that alternately optimized the discrete action selection with Q-learning and the parameter selection with a policy search method.
-Hausknecht \textit{et al.}~\cite{Hausknecht2015deep} directly output the weights for discrete actions and the continuous parameters from DDPG~\cite{lillicrap2015continuous}, then selected the discrete action with the highest weight.
-Xiong \textit{et al.}~\cite{xiong2018parametrized} proposed parameterized deep Q-networks (P-DQN), which combined the actor-critic architecture and DQN.
-In P-DQN, the actor network first outputs parameters for all discrete actions, and then the Q-network selects the action with the highest Q-value.
+In PAMDP, the core idea involves structuring the problem hierarchically, with each discrete action linked to its own continuous parameters.
+One approach is to alternate between optimizing the discrete action selection with Q-learning and the parameter selection with a policy search method~\cite{masson2016reinforcement}.
+Another approach called parameterized deep deterministic policy gradient (PA-DDPG) is to directly output the continuous parameters and weights for discrete actions from DDPG~\cite{lillicrap2015continuous} and select the discrete action with the highest weight~\cite{hausknecht2015deep}.
+Parameterized deep Q-networks (P-DQN) combine the actor-critic architecture and DQN, where the actor network first generates parameters for every discrete action, followed by the Q-network's selection of the action that offers the maximum Q-value~\cite{xiong2018parametrized}.
 However, the formulation of P-DQN is flawed because the discrete action values depend on all continuous action parameters, not just those associated with each action.
-Therefore, Bester \textit{et al.}~\cite{bester2019multi} proposed a multi-pass DQN (MP-DQN) that used multiple forward passes from the actor network to the Q-network.
+Therefore, Bester et al.~\cite{bester2019multi} proposed a multi-pass DQN (MP-DQN) that used multiple forward passes from the actor network to the Q-network.
 Each pass involves only one set of action parameters for a discrete action.

-In addition to the learning-based framework, Massaroli \textit{et al.}~\cite{massaroli2020neural} utilized neural ordinary differential equations (NODEs) as state-value networks to provide optimal action parameters for all discrete actions, then obtained the optimal discrete action using a value-based method.
-Li \textit{et al.}~\cite{li2022hyar} constructed the latent representation space of discrete actions and continuous parameters using a conditional variational auto-encoder (VAE).
+In addition to the learning-based framework, Massaroli et al.~\cite{massaroli2020neural} utilized neural ordinary differential equations as state-value networks to provide optimal action parameters for all discrete actions, then obtained the optimal discrete action using a value-based method.
+Li et al.~\cite{li2022hyar} constructed the latent representation space of discrete actions and continuous parameters using a conditional variational auto-encoder.
 The RL agent's output of the action and its parameters are initially fed into the representation model and subsequently exported to the environment.
 Overall, these methods may not be best for general MIOC problems as they rely on the parameterized action space.